titu1994/Image-Super-Resolution/README.md

 <img src="https://raw.githubusercontent.com/titu1994/ImageSuperResolution/master/SRCNN.png" height=100% width=25%>

 The model above is the simplest model of the ones described in the paper above, consisting of the 9-1-5 model.
-Larger architecures can be easily made, but come at the cost of execution time, especially on CPU.
+Larger architectures can be easily made, but come at the cost of execution time, especially on CPU.

 However there are some differences from the original paper:
 <br><b>[1]</b> Used the AdaDelta optimizer instead of RMSProp.
 <br><b>[2]</b> This model contains some 21,000 parameters, more than the 8,400 of the original paper.

 It is to be noted that the original models underperform compared to the results posted in the paper.
-This maybe due to the only 91 images being the training set compared to the entire ILSVR 2013 image set.
+This may be due to the only 91 images being the training set compared to the entire ILSVR 2013 image set.
 It still performs well, however images are slightly noisy.

 ### Expanded Super Resolution CNN (ESRCNN)
 <img src="https://raw.githubusercontent.com/titu1994/ImageSuperResolution/master/ESRCNN.png" height=100% width=75%>